The Hague (

 Huis ten Bosch (English: " House in the Woods" ) is one of the four official residences of the Dutch Royal Family, located in The Hague in the Netherlands.
 It has been home to Queen Beatrix since 1981.
 The other royal palace in The Hague, Noordeinde Palace, is used for work-related purposes.
 A replica of the palace was built in Sasebo, Japan in a theme park bearing the same name.

-If you have seen everything in The Hague already, take a look on the outskirts of the town.
+If you have already seen The Hague, there are still plenty of things to do on the outskirts of the city.
 Are you fancy to travel around a bit?
 Here is our list: